-- Broadway Pizza, Minneapolis.
-The original location on West River Road in Minneapolis is a family favorite, including baby, who snagged her first piece of pizza off my plate at Broadway.
+The original location on West River Road in Minneapolis wasa family favorite, including baby, who snagged her first piece of pizza off my plate at Broadway.
+While that location is no longer open, the same great company has multiple Twin Cities locations.
 The staff is always super friendly.
-Ask for a booth by the bar, so you can watch the train go around the bar while you wait for your food.
 Make sure to sign up baby for the birthday clubs so she can get a free meal on her birthdays until she is 12.

-- Lookout Bar & Grill, Maple Grove.
 Our reader, Laurie, points out, “The Look Out back patio has a playground,” which will be nice as baby grows.
-The menu has sides you can inexpensively add to your own entree that include mashed potatoes and fruit, either of which would make a good meal for a baby starting solids.
+The menu has sides you can inexpensively add to your own entrée that include mashed potatoes and fruit, either of which would make a good meal for a baby starting solids.

 More Ideas for for Baby Friendly Restaurants in the Twin Cities

 - Pizzeria Lola, 5557 Xerxes Ave.
 S., Minneapolis , MN 55410